Interactive Simulated Annealing

 Posted on April 7, 2025The Problem

 There exist many problems where finding the local, and in some cases, global minima of a function is desirable - most commonly in optimization problems such as the traveling salesman problem (TSP).
-Oftentimes, however, computing this minima often requires traversing the entire state-space - this can be extremely difficult
+Oftentimes, however, computing this minima often requires traversing the entire state-space - this can be extremely difficultread NP-Hard

 to do efficiently.
 However, for some classes of problem an approximate solution often suffices.
 How might we find an approximate solution?